uidesigner-Priya/CODSOFT_Level_1_TASK_3/README.md

 2. Open the index.html file in your web browser.

-3. -> Once you have opened the calculator use the buttons to perform calculations.__
+3. -Once you have opened the calculator use the buttons to perform calculations.
-   -> Toggle between light and dark modes using the switch or button provided.
+   -Toggle between light and dark modes using the switch or button provided.

 ## Folder Structure

 calculator-project/
+.

-├── calci.html__
+├── calci.html
-├── calci.css__
+├── calci.css
-├── calci.js__
+├── calci.js
-├── images/__
+├── images/
 │   ├── Light mode.png__
 │   └── Dark mode.png__
 └── README.md__